Skip to main content

 2 SO2 + O2 → 2 SO3

 Next, the SO3 enters the intermediate absorber.
-Although the absorption of sulfur trioxide in an aqueous solution is possible, such a strongly exothermic reaction could attack and destroy the plant.
+Although the absorption of sulfur trioxide in an aqueous solution is possible, such a highly exothermic reaction could attack and destroy the plant.
 The SO3 reacts with 98% sulfuric acid, forming highly concentrated acid.

 SO3 + H2O → H2SO4

-To reduce environmental impact, the SO2-containing exhaust gases from the intermediate absorber flow back into the converter.
-There, they are used to prepare the sulfur trioxide for processing into sulfuric acid in the final absorber.
+To reduce environmental impact, the SO2-containing exhaust gases flow from the intermediate absorber back into the converter.
+There, they are used to prepare sulfur trioxide for processing into sulfuric acid in the final absorber.
 An intermediate product in the double contact process is oleum, which consists of 100% sulfuric acid enriched with SO3, consists.

-The possible applications include:
+Possible applications include:

-- Production of highly concentrated sulfuric acid
+• Production of highly concentrated sulfuric acid

-- Manufacture of caprolactam and nylon
+• Production of caprolactam and nylon

-- Nitration process in combination with nitric acid
+• Nitration process in combination with nitric acid

 Contact process